kuangyu0801/kuangyu0801.github.io/README.md

 - people
 - Also the the IC/hardware industry has reached a saturation of demand, right now it about service not product.
 - The computing power of hardware is more than enough
+- ex. people buy new smartphone every two and three years but pay  spotify and netflix every month

 ## **6. When were you most satisfied in your job?**
 The time we have our first 5G test chip back and my code is running smoothly.
 The first 5G attachment and phonecall is made.